Fitness, Exercise and Sports

 The Department offers a variety of aerobic and strength training classes, with the potential of earning a Fitness Minor.

-Associate Professor of Fitness, Exercise and Sports
+Assistant Professor of Fitness, Exercise and Sports

 Various discipline-specific concentrations that will prepare students for multiple fields of employment or areas of additional undergraduate/graduate study are noted below.
 Course requirements for each concentration are explained in detail.
 The requirements for graduation, in addition to completion of the major area, are listed on "Undergraduate Degree Requirements."